 Exposure to hazardous materials

-- If have been exposed to or have been affected by a hazardous material release, call 9-1-1 or your local emergency number.
+- If you have been exposed to or have been affected by a hazardous material release, call 9-1-1 immediately.

 - Stay away from the incident site to minimize the risk of contamination.

 - If you are caught outside during an incident, try to stay upstream, uphill, and upwind.

 - If you are in a motor vehicle, stop and find shelter in a permanent building if possible.